Equity-based MTSS Framework

 A Strong Educator Support System provides the structures that enable educators to constantly improve their practices.
 Instructional supports may include professional learning, instructional coaching, and supportive, useful evaluation with a focus on building knowledge and skills.

-Fully Integrated Organizational Structure
+Fully Integrated Structure

-A Fully Integrated Organizational Structure means full participation in the general education curriculum for all students.
+A Fully Integrated Structure means full participation in the general education curriculum for all students.
 All students participate in the general education curriculum instruction and activities of their grade level peers, and schools embrace ways to redefine roles of paraeducators and teaching assistants to support all students.

 Strong and Positive School Culture